Azure-Samples/active-directory-dotnet-windows-store/README.md

 2. Open the `web.config` file.
 3. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
 4. Find the app key `ida:Audience` and replace the value with the App ID URI you registered earlier, for example `https://<your_tenant_name>/TodoListService`.
-5. Find the app key `ida:ClientId` and replace the value with the Client ID for the TodoListService from the Azure portal.

 #### Configure the TodoListClient project